 Updating appliances can be expensive, so you may need to save for a little while.
 But, updating appliances is always a great way to add value to your home.
 We've come a really long way with the design of kitchen appliances, so if you've got the budget for it, you can add in really stunning kitchen appliances that are designed to seamlessly blend with a variety of popular design styles.
 Updating appliances also can save you money on your electric bill, which is a bonus.
 If you plan to sell your home in the near future, or in the future at all, more current appliances are always a bonus.

 Lighting is huge!
 If you want your home to looks custom, if you want your home to feel polished, if you want a kitchen that has show-stopping elements, update the lighting.
 Lighting can be really expensive, but there are inexpensive ways to add cool lighting to your home.
 When you're updating the light fixtures in your kitchen, think about the way that you need them to function.
 Do you need them to add lights to your kitchen at all hours of the day?
 Or do they need to just light your kitchen at night, and be a center focal point to catch your eye when you walk in the room?

 Once you know how you need your light to function, start looking for affordable options.
 You can purchase lighting pretty much anywhere, but you can also DIY your own pendant lights.
 When you DIY your lights, you will need to know a little bit about wiring, but that's what YouTube is for.
 We've seen people make lights out of baskets, old bowls that they paint, and pretty much everything else under the sun – so if you need to upgrade your lighting on a budget, there are DIY options for you.

 Are you ready to redo your kitchen?
-Drop us a line and let us help you get your floating shelves started today!
+Drop us a line and let us help you get your custom floating shelves started today!